 Care for each child in the program is provided by a collaborative team of experienced and qualified agency staff and foster parents, who work with the child, the child’s family, Child and Family Services workers, designated professionals, and community members to meet the child’s individual placement needs.

 Children First’s experienced, long-tenured family support workers are committed to improving the lives of the children they care for, acting as their supporters and champions.
 They provide foster parents with supervision, support, technical assistance, training, and evaluative feedback on case planning and intervention strategies.
-An assigned family support worker visits each foster family home at least once every 60 days (more frequently when needed) and stays in regular phone contact.
-The support worker also meet with and observes the child in the foster home to review the child’s adjustment to the home, and to hear any concerns or feedback he or she may have.
+An assigned family support worker visits each foster family home monthly (more frequently when needed) and stays in regular phone contact.
+The support worker also meets with and observes the child in the foster home to review the child’s adjustment to the home, and to hear any concerns or feedback he or she may have.

 A support worker is on call 24 hours per day to assist foster homes or children with any issues that may arise.